 Topographies of Violence

-We inhabit a cartography etched by the repetition of structural violence — violence that shapes flesh, subjectivity, and geography.
-The queer and dissident body — racialized, deviated, pathologized — becomes a palimpsest where power inscribes its norms and, simultaneously, where insurgencies are rewritten.
+We inhabit a cartography etched by the repetition of structural violence, violence that shapes flesh, subjectivity, and geography.
+The queer and dissident body, racialized, deviated, pathologized, becomes a palimpsest where power inscribes its norms and, simultaneously, where insurgencies are rewritten.
 It is a body that defies architectures of control: performing outside cisheteronormativity, beyond capitalist productivity, and outside the binary epistemologies of Western science.

-In this context, art emerges not as refuge but as a dystopian arena — a stage where the protocols of pain and the noise of oppression are aestheticized as denunciation and political gesture.
+A stage where the protocols of pain and the noise of oppression are aestheticized as denunciation and political gesture.
 Within this terrain of collapse, BDSM operates as a symbolic machine: a performative language, a dramatization of consent and power, capable of distorting the lines between domination and desire, violence and care, system and failure.

-By engaging BDSM as a critical aesthetic, this project seeks to map the topographies of violence — where the body is marked, exposed, displaced, but also where it resists, reacts, and rebuilds itself.
+By engaging BDSM as a critical aesthetic, this project seeks to map the topographies of violence, where the body is marked, exposed, displaced, but also where it resists, reacts, and rebuilds itself.
 The restraints become diagrams of biopolitical control, yet also choreographies of possible freedom.
 Consensual pain stands in contrast to imposed pain.
 Performance becomes a sensitive cartography of a fractured world.

-This is an expanded reflection on mechanisms of normalization, surveillance, and exclusion imposed upon nonconforming bodies — and how those bodies, when turned into art, language, ritual, and fiction, sabotage the very systems that seek to discipline them.
+This is an expanded reflection on mechanisms of normalization, surveillance, and exclusion imposed upon nonconforming bodies, and how those bodies, when turned into art, language, ritual, and fiction, sabotage the very systems that seek to discipline them.
 It is about occupying space with bodies that refuse obedience, that overflow gender, language, and function.

 A woman with black hair and bangs sitting on the floor in a grime-filled room, with her legs spread apart.
 She is topless, covering her nipples with pasties, and holding a large, red, broken lobster shell.
 The room has various electrical equipment, wires, and machinery, and an unkempt, industrial appearance.